gar7mn/retriever/README.md

 # Launching the app.
-Create a file and name it
+open the directory on a terminal and run:
 ```
 npm run start
 ```